eclipse/gef/CONTRIBUTING.md

 #### Install Eclipse RelEng Tools
 To ensure that bundle versions and Maven pom.xml versions are in sync, the Eclipse RelEng Tools are very helpful.

 It is recommended that you install the 'Eclipse RelEng Tools' into your IDE.
-Please make sure that you install it in a version matching the your IDE.
+Please make sure that you install it in a version matching to your IDE.
 For Neon, it can be installed in version 3.9.0 from [http://download.eclipse.org/eclipse/updates/4.6](http://download.eclipse.org/eclipse/updates/4.6).

 #### Check out the code using EGit
 Having set up the Eclipse IDE, next is to [fork the repository](https://help.github.com/articles/fork-a-repo/) and to check out the sources into the local workspace.
 Using EGit, this can be performed as follows: